segmind/cral-docs/contribute/segmentation.md

 Note down the final endpoints in an **ipynb notebook** as to how will it be used on **Segmentation_pipeline**, right from `add_data` method to inference part which includes overlaying segmented mask on original image like [UNet](https://colab.research.google.com/github/segmind/cral-notebooks/blob/master/unet.ipynb)

 ## 3. Integration

-After all the deliverables in **section-1** have been made, use them for integrating the new network into the pipeline.
+After all the deliverables in **section 1** have been made, use them for integrating the new network into the pipeline.

-NB: all the metadata of pipeline, including **SegmentorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file
+> All the metadata of pipeline, including **SegmentorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file.
+{.is-info}

 ## 4. Unit testing

-Write testcases for the network which should do the following
+Write testcases for the network which should do the following:

 - load `tf.keras.Model` instance of `SegmentorPro`
 - load weights into it via `model.load_weights()`, from the checkpoint file submitted as a deliverable in **section-1**
 - convert the model into prediction model(if required) into the **required prediction model structure as specified in section-0**.
 - predict on a set of test images from **semantic-drone-dataset** for which bboxes have already been calculated.

-After unittest have passed, merge requests should be raised, for mergeing the code into cral-dev.
+After unit tests have passed, merge requests should be raised, for mergeing the code into cral-dev.
 The ipynb notebook submitted in section 2 will be run, if it works end to end then the merge request will be accepted.

 ## Prediction model structure

 The prediction model should have 1 output tensor as follows:
     1. `y(float32)` : shape should be (N, H, W, num_classes) where N is the batch size, H and W are the input dimensions and num_classes is the number of different segmentation classes in the dataset.

-Input images should be of format 3-channel RGB.
+> Input images should be of format 3-channel RGB.
+{.is-warning}